inoxio/ansible-role-proxmox-vms/README.md

 The VMs will be rebooted after finishing all installations and a success message will be displayed when reboot was successful (by polling the IP of the VM and searching for 'OpenSSH').

-The files for the preseed installation (netboot image, kernel and initrd) and the proxmoxer module will be copied to the host machine.
+The files for the preseed installation (netboot image, kernel and initrd) and the Proxmoxer module will be copied to the host machine.
 If you want to use multiple nodes on the host machine, all nodes will get these files.

 Requirements